trofi/trofi.github.io.gen/posts/312-the-sagemath-saga.md

-**Note that `gcc` moved all `a` manipulation across `setjmp()` and even `longjmp()` boundaries**. `setjmp()` is expected to be just a C function for `gcc`. `gcc` does not have to have any special knowledge about control flow semantics of those functions.
-Thus this optimization transformation while completely breaking the original code's intent is legitimate and expected.
+**Note that `gcc` moved all `a` manipulation across `setjmp()` and even `longjmp()` boundaries**. `setjmp()` is expected to be just a `C` function for `gcc`. `gcc` does not have to have any special knowledge about control flow semantics of those functions.
+Thus, this optimization transformation while completely breaking the original code's intent is legitimate and expected.